istfredy/monty/README.md

-# monty
+# Monty Interpreter
-The goal of this project is to create an interpreter for Monty ByteCodes files.
+This is a language interpreter built in the C programming language.
+It read Monty bytecode files and interprets the codes contained.